QuentinPhilipp/portfolio-old/README.md

 <h3> 👨🏻‍💻 About Me </h3>

 - 🎓 &nbsp; Studying Computer Science and Embedded System at Brest National School of Engineering (ENIB), France.
-- 🤔 &nbsp; Loves discovering new technologies and new ways to make software that I like.
+- 🤔 &nbsp; Enjoys discovering new technologies and new ways of making software that I like.

 <h3> 🌐 Check my website and the project i'm working on</h3>
 <p>